 Criminals create fake bank websites to mislead and entice people into transferring money or disclosing personal information.
 This scam is a form of “phishing.”
 Some of these fake bank websites use the FDIC name or “Member FDIC” logo to instill a false sense of security.
 Sometimes it is hard to tell which websites are real, and which are fakes.
 Before engaging with any website for an entity that claims to be an FDIC-insured bank, it is important to make sure that the website real.

 To help you determine if a website belongs to an FDIC-insured bank, check the FDIC BankFind a data resource on the FDIC website.
 You can look up banks by name or website address to verify whether they are a real FDIC-insured bank.
 Compare the bank name with the web address or URL.
 Watch for letters out of place or the bank name as a sub web address of the fake name.
-If you are in doubt or identify a suspicious website related to FDIC insurance, please contact the FDIC National Center for Consumer and Depositor Assistance (NCDA) at 1-877-ASK-FDIC (1-877-275-3342) to speak with a deposit insurance specialist or go to ask.fdic.gov.
+If you are in doubt or identify a suspicious website related to FDIC insurance, please contact the FDIC National Center for Consumer and Depositor Assistance (NCDA) at 1-877-ASK-FDIC (1-877-275-3342) to speak with a deposit insurance specialist.

 Scammers also develop banking apps that may install malicious software or “malware” on your phone or tablet.
 If you download a malicious app to your device, the malware can steal personal information from it or lock it and hold it for ransom until you pay the scammers.
 Other types of malicious apps may ask you to login using your social media or email accounts, which could expose your personal information for the scammers to steal.